Ample groupoids that are neither almost finite nor purely infinite: Introduction

 \subsection{Acknowledgments.}

 Wu is currently a member of LMNS and is supported by NSFC No.12326601.
 He thanks Martin Palmer for discussions on twisted topological groupoids.
-We thank Hiroki Matui for a wonderful lecture series at Fudan University from which we learned Problem \ref{matui-prob}.
+Ma is supported by NSFC No. 12571133.
+We thank Hiroki Matui for a wonderful lecture series at Fudan University from which we learned Problem \ref{matui-prob} (without the amenability condition).
 We also thank Jianchao Wu for some stimulating discussions.
 We further thank him and Kang Li for pointing out Joseph's example \cite{Joseph24}.
+Finally, we would like to thank the anonymous referee for the very helpful comments and insightful questions regarding whether a twisted groupoid in this paper could be isomorphic to a transformation groupoid.
+These remarks inspired Remark~\ref{rmk: final remark}.